pints-team/pints/README.md

 $ pip install --upgrade pip
 ```

-Then navigate to the path where you downloaded PINTS to, and install both PINTS and its dependencies by typing:
+Then install both PINTS and its dependencies by typing:

 ```
 $ pip install pints